zpydr/gnome-shell-extension-taskbar/README.md

 Bottom panel
 Icon size
 Tasks on all workspaces
 Activate tasks on hover
+Separators
 Thumbnail/label-preview
 Hide activities
 Disable hot corner
 Hide default application menu - simultaneously integrates the menu into
 applications like empathy, nautilus, etc.

+Chinese language support by tuhaihe
 German language support by jonnius, to-ba
 Credit to Xes, flubshi, rogst, Baltix

 ![TaskBar Image](https://extensions.gnome.org/static/extension-data/screenshots/screenshot_584_23.png)

 GNOME Shell Extension TaskBar
-Copyright (C) 2013 zpydr
+Copyright (C) 2014 zpydr

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by